-Sciensus will use their network of trained nurses to deliver training to participants in their homes about self-administration of the study medication at the start of the TRI period.
-In exceptional circumstances participants can receive training from appropriately qualified staff at their referring hospital.
-This must be discussed with the trial team prior to participant enrolment and have approval from both the PI and the CI.

-Sciensus will use their fully traceable, cold-chain supply network to deliver study medication to participants' homes for the duration of the trial.
-Sciensus deliver commercial ImraldiTM and train patients who receive the drug as part of standard NHS care and as such are experienced in providing these services and have processes in place for reporting AEs or issues with specific pre-filled pens to patients' care teams (i.e. hospital sites).
+Healthcare at Home Ltd will use their network of trained nurses to deliver training to participants in their homes about self-administration of the study medication at the start of the TRI period.
+Healthcare at Home Ltd will use their fully traceable, cold-chain supply network to deliver study medication to participants' homes for the duration of the trial.
+Healthcare at Home Ltd deliver commercial ImraldiTM and train patients who receive the drug as part of standard NHS care and as such are experienced in providing these services and have processes in place for reporting AEs or issues with specific pre-filled pens to patients' care teams (i.e. hospital sites).